 (2) Minimum RC Services Charge.
 The CAISO will charge RC Customers a minimum RC Services Charge as set forth in Appendix F, Schedule 7.

 (3) Application of Revenues.
-The CAISO will apply revenues received from the RC Services Charge against the costs to be recovered through the Grid Management Charge as described in Appendix F, Schedule 7
+The CAISO will apply revenues received from the RC Services Charge against the costs to be recovered through the Grid Management Charge as described in Appendix F, Schedule 7.

 (c) Billing Procedures.